Important Please Note

-- We explore the incredible array of rock formations on an included guided 4WD tour and learn the magic and myth of the rich Native American culture.
+- You will explore the incredible array of rock formations on an included guided 4WD tour and learn the magic and myth of the rich Native American culture.
 The Navajo Tribal Lands of Monument Valley are a true photographer’s paradise.

-- In the evening we get to enjoy an included dinner by dining out on the famous Navajo tacos.
+- In the evening you will get to enjoy an included dinner by dining out on the famous Navajo tacos.

 Day 9-10: Grand Canyon National Park